Stove: Emission regulation

 Many countries legislate to control emissions.

 Since 2015, the United States Environmental Protection Agency (EPA) Phase III Woodstove Regulations in the United States requiring that all wood stoves being manufactured limit particulate emission to 4.5 grams per hour for stoves with after burners or 2.5 grams per hour for stoves with catalytic converters.
 Testing wood stove efficiency is limited to two primary methods, crib wood and cord wood.
 In 2020, wood stoves tested with crib wood must burn at= 2.0 grams per hour.
 As of 2020, efficiency tests can also be conducted with cordwood and must be below 2.5 grams of emission per hour.
 According to the EPA Cordwood discussion paper, these changes are aimed at improving current test methods in order to eventually develop an EPA reference method for cordwood stoves and, potentially, for central heaters (e.g., hydronic heaters/boilers and forced-air furnaces).

 The burn temperature in modern stoves can increase to the point where secondary and complete combustion of the fuel takes place.
 A properly fired masonry heater has little or no particulate pollution in the exhaust and does not contribute to the buildup of creosote in the heater flues or the chimney.
 Some stoves achieve as little as 1 to 4 grams of emissions per hour.
 This is roughly 10% as much smoke than older stoves, and equates to nearly zero visible smoke from the chimney.
 This is largely achieved through causing the maximum amount of material to combust, which results in a net efficiency of 60 to 70%, as contrasted to less than 30% for an open fireplace.
 Net efficiency is defined as the amount of heat energy transferred to the room compared to the amount contained in the wood, minus any amount central heating must work to compensate for airflow problems.

-SB 1256, a bill that would ban the sale of disposable, single-use propane cylinders in California, is set to be presented for approval to Governor Gavin Newsom.
-If signed into law, the ban would take effect in January 2023 and would be the first of its kind in the United States.
-SB 1256 aims to phase out the cylinders completely by 2028; the state Assembly and Senate both approved the legislation.
-Propane stoves are widely used by campers for cooking, lighting, and heating, and the spent gas canisters often pile up on the ground near dumpsters at campgrounds.
-The bill is sponsored by the California Product Stewardship Council, a nonprofit local government coalition, in an effort to reduce waste and cut down on the pile-ups of canisters.
-Worthington Industries, a manufacturer of propane cylinders, has objected to the bill on the grounds that it would be disruptive to campers and that it would not improve the recycling rate of propane cylinders.
-The company has also argued that refillable cylinders cost three times as much as single-use cylinders.